eurekaclinical/aiw-i2b2-etl/README.md

 The i2b2 Protempa destination loads data into i2b2 directly into its data schema rather than through its web services APIs for performance.

-## License
-Unlike other Eureka!
-Clinical projects, this one is available under [GNU General Public License version 3](http://www.gnu.org/licenses/gpl-3.0-standalone.html) due to the licensing of the Neo4j libraries on which this project depends.